 While in graduate school at the University of North Carolina, Ted volunteered briefly at The Internationalist, a cooperatively owned bookstore and community center located in Chapel Hill.
 His doctoral dissertation won a Gerald R. Miller Outstanding Dissertation Award from the National Communication Association in 2004.

 Ted’s curent book project focuses on algorithmic culture.
-He resides in Bloomington, Indiana.
+He resides in Boulder, CO.